How to Spot a UTI in an Elderly Parent: A Caregiver's Perspective

 How to Spot a UTI in Your Elderly Loved One, A Caregiver's Perspective

-As a caregiver, I have observed that any behavior that makes you go "Huh..." or "hmmm, that was weird..." can be a sign of a UTI.
-The situation reminds me of how a laptop or behaves when it malfunctions.
+As a caregiver, I have observed that any behavior that makes you go "huh..." or "hmmm, that was weird..." can be a sign of a UTI.
+The situation reminds me of how a laptop behaves before it crashes - the buttons aren't responsive, funny messages pop up...
 In addition, UTI symptoms are unique to the individual.
 Despite my mother's dementia, she did not display delirium or confusion.
 She was, however, very fatigued, much more than normal, and her heart rate was lower than usual.
-I have categorized UTI symptoms into two categories, atypical and extreme.
+I have categorized UTI symptoms into two categories: atypical and exaggerated.

-• Atypical (or peculiar) behavior: Any deviation from standard behavior could be a symptom of a UTI in an elderly person.
-For example, I have heard of loved ones fainting and even disrobing in public places.
+• Atypical (or peculiar) behavior: If you notice any deviation from standard behavior, it could be a symptom of a UTI in an elderly person.
+For example, I have heard of people fainting and even taking their clothes off in situations where that would be a bizarre choice.

-• Extreme behavior: If your loved one is exhibiting more of the same behavior than usual, that can also be a sign of a UTI.
-For example, my mother typically experiences fatigue and takes naps, but she was "napping hard" and walking much more slowly than usual.
+• Exaggerated behavior: If your loved one is exhibiting a more exaggerated version of existing behavior, that can also be a sign of a UTI.
+For example, my mother typically experiences fatigue and takes naps, but she was "napping super hard" and walking more slowly than her typical amount of slow.

 Pro Tip: Know your loved one's baseline behavior.
 If you spot any deviations, seek medical attention.
 If it's not a UTI, it could be something else...

-After a couple of close calls, including this one, I realized I had to make the choice to prioritize immediate care, even for what might seem like a minor issue.
-Depending on the condition of your loved one, anything can quickly snowball into a hospitalization or worse.
+After a couple of close calls, including this one, I realized I had to prioritize immediate care for my mom, even for what might seem like a minor issue - UTI, respiratory illness, etc. Depending on the condition of your loved one, anything can quickly snowball into a hospitalization or worse.
+Unfortunately, health issues don't always fit neatly into your schedule, and they don't take weekends, birthdays, and holidays off (quite inconsiderate, if I do say so).

 What Causes a UTI in the Elderly

 According to a conversation with one of my mom's doctors, poor hygiene "down there" is the most common cause of UTIs in the elderly; he specifically mentioned fecal matter as a very common culprit.
 Fecal matter finds its way into the urethra, and a UTI is born.
-Public toilets and activities you might not want to think about your elderly loved ones engaging in are other causes.
+This is supported by research published in US Pharmacist, which identifies poor hygiene and urethral contamination with fecal bacteria as one of the more common causes of UTIs in the geriatric population, particularly in those with dementia.
+Public toilets, weakened immune systems, incomplete bladder emptying, and activities you might not want to think about your elderly loved one engaging in are other causes.
+If you want more on causes, you can check out this study published by NIH.

 UTI Prevention in the Elderly